-However, they got easily defeated.
-Upon several small uprisings by the communists, they realized that it was time to act wisely.
-Under the leadership of Mao Zedong, in a short period of time, almost 10 small states were established influenced by communism.
-This enraged the government and they decided to attack.
-At this time Mao Zedong led a Long March to retreat from the government’s attacks.
-It was here when he gained popularity from the Long March.
-He emerged as the Communist Leader.
+However, they were easily defeated.
+After several small uprisings by the communists, they realized that it was time to act wisely.
+Under the leadership of Mao Zedong, in a short period of time, almost 10 small states were established, influenced by communism.
+This enraged the government, which decided to attack.
+At this time, Mao Zedong led the Long March to retreat from the government’s attacks.
+The Long March helped him gain popularity here.
+He emerged as the Communist leader.
 He led the Chinese against war with Japan and introduced revolutionary steps to build a modern China.
 He is ranked third among the world’s top ten greatest freedom fighters due to his diligence in leading such a large nation.

-Mahatma Gandhi is the one of the greatest Indian freedom fighter of 20th century.
-Gandhi united the whole India in the struggle of independence of the country.
-His most famous non-violence methods really works and at the end British handed over the sub-continent to its people.
-Indian movement for independence was managed and spearheaded by Mahatma Gandhi.
-He laid various civil rights movements for his country freedom.
-Gandhi stood firm in every hardness leading his nation from the front.
-He inspired the whole world with his strong determination and the non-violence approach.
+Mahatma Gandhi is one of the greatest Indian freedom fighters of the 20th century.
+Gandhi united the whole of India in the struggle for the country’s independence.
+His most famous nonviolent methods worked, and the British eventually handed over the subcontinent to its people.
+The Indian movement for independence was managed and spearheaded by Mahatma Gandhi.
+He laid the groundwork for various civil rights movements for the freedom of his country.
+Gandhi stood firm in every hardship, leading his nation from the front.
+He inspired the whole world with his strong determination and non-violence approach.